-In case you’re wondering, here are the main differences between shared and VPS hosting.
+In case you’re wondering, here’re the main differences between shared and VPS hosting:

 With a shared hosting plan, hosting providers have a script to limit the resources of each client so that no one is using up all the resources.
-When it comes to VPS hosting, while you’ll still be sharing resources with other clients, you get much more stable server hosting environment with little to no fluctuation in the resources available.
+With VPS hosting, while you’ll still be sharing resources with other clients, you’ll get a much more stable server hosting environment with little to no fluctuation in the resources available.

 Shared Hosting vs. Dedicated Server Hosting

 With a dedicated server, you get a complete server for your sole use.
-Unlike shared hosting server, as you’re not sharing any resources with other websites, you get much more control over its configuration and overall operating environment.
+Unlike shared hosting servers, as you’re not sharing any resources with other websites, you’ll get much more control over its configuration and overall operating environment.

-- Your website is rapidly gaining traction among your audience and you believe you will soon outgrow your existing hosting environment.
+- Your website is rapidly gaining traction among your audience and you believe you’ll soon outgrow your existing hosting environment.

-- You want enhanced security features that are available only with a dedicated server hosting plan.
+- You want enhanced security features that’re available only with a dedicated server hosting plan.

 - You need an IP address that you don’t want to share across other websites.

-Factors to Consider While Choosing a Shared Hosting Provider
+Factors to Consider When Choosing a Shared Hosting Provider

-Web hosting market is a competitive space.
-In order to stay ahead of the curve, hosting companies offer tons of perks to customers and promises a great uptime always even with shared hosting.
-If you’re wondering what factors you should consider while choosing a cheap hosting provider, below are some of them.
+The web hosting market is a competitive space.
+In order to stay ahead of the curve, hosting companies offer tons of perks to customers and promise a reliable uptime, even with shared hosting.
+If you’re wondering what factors you should consider when choosing a cheap hosting provider, then take a look at the list below:

-When choosing a cheap hosting service provider, you need to choose the one that offers maximum uptime.
-Before you jump in, be sure to pay attention to the guarantee uptime percentage.
-You can’t expect your host to provide 100% uptime guarantee, but anything below 99.9% is unreliable.
+When choosing a cheap hosting service provider, you’ll need to choose the one that offers maximum uptime.
+Before you jump in, be sure to pay attention to the guaranteed uptime percentage.
+You can’t expect your host to provide a 100% uptime guarantee, but anything below 99.9% is unreliable.

-Some hosting offers a refund if they fail to meet their uptime guarantee.
-However, that doesn’t cut it because if your site goes down only for a second, it’s going to cost you money.
+Some hosting providers offer a refund if they fail to meet their uptime guarantee.
+However, that doesn’t cut it because even if your site goes down only for a second, it’s going to cost you money.